kubrickzirconia/odd-abap/Z_PRESSSTART_LB/README.md

 #### Answering the Questions

 As clue number 1 states, every item in the puzzle has a pair.
 So, the player needs to answer the questions in such a way that there are 5 pairs of answers.

+The game is difficult precisely because they are so many red herrings - so many different ways to interpret the questions put forward.
+Although there are many different interpretations, there is only one set of correct answers.
+The following explains the solution to the game:

+**I can has cheezburger?**

+DOG/BIRD/CAT/SNAKE pairs with Cheezeburger?

+Check the cheezeburger checkbox so that the cat can has cheezburger.

+**How much wood would a woodchuck chuck?**

+WOODSTOCK/CHARLIE/LINUS pairs with ANGELICA/TOMMY/CHUCKIE

+Mashing the words Woodstock and Chuckie together creates the word woodchuck.

+**Lochness Monster**

+Open me pairs with MC/NESS

+The answer to Open Me is LOCK - because, although you use a key to open things, the thing that you open is a lock.
+Pairing Loch and Ness creates the word "lochness".

+**The Communist Manifesto**

+HAMMER/CHAIN SICK/WELL

+Hammer & Sick = Hammer & Sickle

+**The Sound of Silence**

+hold your peace pairs with WTF/ASL/LOL

+Clue number 3 reveals that one of the answers should be left blank.

+ASL (age/sex/location) is internet slang commonly used by _single_ people when getting to know one another.
+This means that in this pair there is a single answer.
+Hold Your Peace should be left blank - speak now or forever hold your peace - the player stays silent, holding their peace.